 Prior to Development Guild DDI, Katharine’s professional work focused on arts fundraising, including serving as Assistant Director of Major Gifts at the Boston Symphony Orchestra.
 Katharine studied English literature and Women’s studies at the University of Massachusetts and holds certifications in planned giving and futures and options trading.

 Katharine resides on the North Shore of Boston with her husband and two sons.
 When not enjoying time with them, she can often be found in the garden, pruning one of her rose bushes.

-Prior to joining Development Guild DDI, Kieran served as Executive Vice President at Changing Our World for 13 years.
-As a Founding Partner and member of its leadership team, he was responsible for designing and implementing successful capital, endowment, and operating programs and campaigns for a diverse array of nonprofit institutions including the Archdiocese of New York, Feeding America and Molloy College.
+Prior to joining Development Guild DDI, Kieran served as Executive Vice President at Changing Our World.
+As a Founding Partner and member of its leadership team, he was responsible for designing and implementing successful capital, endowment, and operating programs and campaigns for a diverse array of nonprofit institutions.

 Lisa is inspired by the opportunity to engage potential candidates and build relationships with them.
 Focused on executive search and specializing in outreach, she enjoys tremendous success recruiting talent for our clients in New York, Boston, and beyond.
 A select list of her clients includes Boston University, Babson College, Boston Children’s Hospital Trust, Barnard College, Boston Public Library Foundation, Historic New England, International Fund for Animal Welfare, The MacDowell Colony, University of Utah, and the Union of Concerned Scientists.